Early Life and Education of Maxine Waters: A Complete Timeline

 How education and upbringing influenced the life of Maxine Waters.
 A timeline of key moments.

 Maxine Waters is an American politician who has served as the U.S. representative for California's 43rd congressional district since 1991.
-Her district, previously numbered as the 29th and 35th, encompasses much of southern Los Angeles and parts of Gardena, Inglewood, and Torrance.
-She is known for her outspoken nature and progressive political views, advocating for social justice and economic equality.
+Throughout her tenure, she has represented various districts within southern Los Angeles, including portions of Gardena, Inglewood, and Torrance.

 August 15, 1938: Maxine Waters Born

-On August 15, 1938, Maxine Moore Waters, born Maxine Carr, was born in St. Louis, Missouri.
+On August 15, 1938, Maxine Moore Waters, née Carr, was born in St. Louis, Missouri.
+She later became a prominent American politician.

 1961: Moved to Los Angeles